hbase-rdd/hbase-rdd/README.md

 ![logo](https://raw.githubusercontent.com/unicredit/hbase-rdd/master/docs/logo.png)

 This project allows to connect Apache Spark to HBase.
-Currently it is compiled with Scala 2.10, using the versions of Spark and HBase available on CDH5.1.
-Version `0.2.2-SNAPSHOT` of this project works on CDH5.0.
+Currently it is compiled with Scala 2.10, using the versions of Spark and HBase available on CDH5.3.
+Version `0.4.0` of this project works on CDH5.1 and version `0.2.2-SNAPSHOT` works on CDH5.0.
 Other combinations of versions will be made available in the future.

 Table of contents
 -----------------